 - by self-referring, which means they come straight to us and don’t go to Centrelink first

-- to undertake job preparation activities through School Leaver Employment Supports (SLES) with their NDIS plans if they are a school student or school leaver.
+- to undertake job preparation activities through School Leaver Employment Supports (SLES) with their NDIS plans if they are a school student or school leaver in Tasmania.

 No matter how people with Down syndrome access our services, we support them to build the skills they need to find and keep a job.
 We work together to discover their interests, strengths and abilities.
 We also identify any skills gaps and training courses to help people with Down syndrome reach their career goals.

 We know what it takes to help a person with Down syndrome find a job they love.
 If you would like to find out more about our services, contact us today.